pedro-teles-fonseca/inspect/cran-comments.md

 * Note 1:`Maintainer: 'Pedro Fonseca <pedro.teles.fonseca@phd.iseg.ulisboa.pt>'
 New submission`.
 This is a standard note for first submissions and should be safe to ignore.

 * Note 2: `unable to verify current time`.
-I'm currently having this note in all my R packages.
 After browsing through R CMD check's code I realized that it depends on an external web source to check current time (http://worldclockapi.com/).
 This website is currently offline and that should be the source of the problem.
+If that's the case, there is nothing I can do about this note.

 ### R-Hub